 -Are the characters in your book 'Drifting' trying to escape the harsh reality to find freedom somewhere?

 But in the end there is no such thing as freedom.
-The original idea of this book was about people trapped in a horizon, a group of people moving back and forth, thinking they had escaped something but could not escape.
+The original idea of this book was about people trapped in a horizon, a group of people moving back and forth, thinking they could escape something but could not.

 -Is their journey the author's own experience?

 Not really.
-I don't write experimentally or based on prototypes, which would be underestimating my imagination.
-If God has given me something so precious, I have to polish, craft, and caress it constantly.
+I don't write experimentally, or based on prototypes, that would be underestimating my imagination.
+If God has given me such a precious thing, I have to polish, craft, and caress it constantly.

-Traveling - for me, it is also a way to refresh myself, to escape from the boring daily life for a moment, but I do not want to label myself as a "travel lover".
-Every title is like a shirt, maybe I don't fit it, I don't like it, so it will be unnatural to put myself in it.
+Traveling - for me, is also a way to refresh myself, to escape from the boring daily life for a moment, but I don't want to label myself as a "travel lover".
+Every title is like a shirt, maybe I don't fit it, I don't like it, so it won't be natural to put myself in it.
 I go because at that moment I want to go, that's all.

--Do you like to explore the movement of memory and its obsession with each person's present life?
+-Do you like to explore the movement of memory and its haunting effect on each person's present life?

 There are so many interesting things to say about memory, so many interesting ideas when I turn it over.
 I think people have many ways of dealing with memory, and each form brings a different story.
 The elusiveness of memory is also an attractive topic, for me.

--Does it feel like in your latest work, you no longer "lock" the characters, details, and circumstances of your creation in the Southern river region, but "open the way" to a more open world?
+-Does it feel like in your latest work, you no longer "lock" the characters, details, and creative circumstances in the Southern river region, but "open the way" to a more open world?

 I have been open about it for the past ten years.
 I try to spread everything as much as possible.
-But like someone who has transformed himself, the core is still there.
-I don't care what region or country I write about.
-If the center is the people, then the regional story is just a side story, just the background.
+But like a person who has transformed himself, the core remains the same.
+I do not care about what region or country I write about.
+If the center is the people, then the regional issues are just secondary, just the background.

 -Do you intend to take your writing beyond the rivers of the West to the dusty urban areas and the equally suffocating and oppressive fates?